Bernardine Monastery, Iziaslav: Background

-1602–1648
+Early years and destruction

 According to a Roman Catholic source, Prince Janusz Januszkiewicz Zaslavsky in 1602 undertook the construction of a monastery for the Order of Bernardines "Abandoned Orthodox Chapel" of the Baptist Church " which "from ancient times" belonged to the treasure of Prince Zaslavsky.
 Most probably, it was about the construction of a Roman Catholic shrine on the site of a former Orthodox monastery, the Holy Trinity Monastery, which was already in decline by the time of unknown life changes.

 Information on the construction of the monastery and its church is unknown to modern researchers and possibly not preserved.
 The mention of 15 July 1622 informs us that the building of St. Michael's Church has just begun to be vaulted.
 Therefore, we can assume that from the time of the fundus, by the time the walls of the church were already extinct, had been 18 years.

 It took so long to build, and in particular to architect Jakub Madeline, to first prepare and then undertake such grand construction.
 In general, the construction of the complex lasted until 1630, since the construction of the monastery was included in the city defense system of Old Zaslav on the ground side (from the north).

 It is during this period that historians date the western facade of the monastery building with its attic and typical Mannerist pediments preserved to this day.
 It is likely that architect Bernard Avelides was involved in the planning of these forceps.
 In addition, the modern appearance of the monastery can be seen on the map from the 18th century, where the four-tiered tower draws special attention.

 With the beginning of the Cossack rebel under the leadership of Hetman Bohdan Khmelnytsky, the icon of the Zaslav Mother of God was evacuated to the Bernardine monastery in Rzeszow.
 Meanwhile, the Cossacks and Kholops, having seized the city, plundered and destroyed the monastery, which in a deplorable state lasted for almost 80 years.